dadatoa/nixos-colmena-npins/README.md

 To localise a single node differently, override these options in its `hosts/*.nix` module.

+## Shared configuration for domU VMs

+`common/domU.nix` is imported in `hosts/*.nix` files that are domU VMs, so every node that is a domU VM has the same configuration.

 ## Shared user

 `common/users.nix` defines an `operateur` account (uid `1000`) on every node: